bigdata-ustc/RCD/README.md

 python main.py
 ```

 **Note**: In subsection 4.3 (i.e., Extendable Diagnosis Layer) of the paper, Q_{e} in original MIRT represents exercise discrimination.
 We use a concept-related vector instead of discrimination as an implementation in the paper.
-RCD can be extended to the many forms of diagnosis.
+RCD can be extended to the many forms of cognitive diagnosis.

 ## Dataset
 ### junyi